ToolWeb Logo

 The result is cleaner, more predictable code and far less time spent on repetitive plumbing.

-This tool fits naturally into everyday Flutter development wherever JSON data appears.
+Direct Answer: This tool fits naturally into everyday Flutter development wherever JSON data appears.

-• Consuming REST APIs: Paste a sample response from an endpoint like a user profile or product listing and instantly get the matching Dart model.
+• Consuming REST APIs: Paste a sample response from an endpoint like a user profile or product listing and get the matching Dart model.

 • Prototyping new features: When mocking a screen, drop in fake JSON to scaffold the data layer before the backend is finished.